A note before you begin

 • Change your locks and phone number.

-• Change your work hours and the route you take to work.
+• Change work hours and routes if needed.

 • Alert school authorities of the situation.